maziac/DeZog/design/reversedebugging.md

 ### StepBack

 The MSC is shown above.
-"StepBack" simply moves up the transaction log.
+"StepBack" simply moves up the transaction log by one.

 ### ContinueReverse

 "ContinueReverse" moves up the transaction log until

-- a breakpoint is found or
+- a breakpoint is hit or
 - the file ends